 Selling online can be difficult, but it doesn’t have to be!
 Online store make it possible for you to sell your crafty goods without the hassle.
 You can have tech support and a user-friendly platform that makes it easy.

-The less time you have to spend creating a place for you to sell online, the more time you can spend making jewelry.
+The less time you have to spend creating a place for you to sell online, the more time you can spend making jewellery.

 Once your business gets going, the more places you can sell your items, the better.
-You want to get your name (and jewelry) out there as much as possible.
+You want to get your name (and jewellery) out there as much as possible.

 2. Keep Up With the Trends